UAR-NVC: A Unified AutoRegressive Framework for Memory-Efficient Neural Video Compression: PROPOSED METHOD

 \subsection{Group of Models}

-Traditional video compression standards, such as H.264, categorize video frames into three types: intra-coded (I) frames, predictive-coded (P) frames, and bidirectionally predicted (B) frames.
-One purpose of this classification is to regulate the reference direction of each frame.
+Traditional video compression standards, such as H.264, categorize video frames into three types: intra-coded (I) frames, predictive-coded (P) frames, and bidirectionally predicted (B) frames, to regulate the reference direction of each frame.
 The Group of Pictures (GOP) structure segments a video sequence into multiple groups, where frames within a GOP can reference each other while ensuring a one-way reference direction between any two frames.
 Across different GOPs, compression and decompression occur independently, enabling resynchronization during decoding in practical applications such as video jump playback.

 Inspired by this setting, we define the set of frames which are modeled together a GOP, equivalent to a clip in our framework.
 Consequently, each GOP is assigned a separate INR model instance, as described in Sec.~\ref{The Proposed UAR-NVC Framework}.
 Building on this concept, we extend the traditional GOP definition from the frame level to the model level, introducing the Group of Models (GOM).
 Analogous to GOPs, we designate the first model in a GOM as an I-model, while subsequent models are classified as P-models.
 The I-model is initialized and compressed independently, whereas P-models rely on the parameters of the preceding model for initialization and compression.
 Under this framework, a given video sequence is first divided into multiple GOPs through frame grouping, followed by further partitioning into GOMs through model grouping.
 We use equal-length and continuous sub-items (frames/models) in this process, though it can be extended to uneven or dynamic partitioning based on sequence variability or user-defined requirements.
 The partitioning and reference process is illustrated in Fig.~\ref{fig-GOM}.